Clastify logo

 Advantages and disadvantages of biofuels

-Biofuels are useful because they can fit into parts of existing fuel infrastructure and can be made from crops, plant waste or other biomass.
-They may also improve energy security for countries that import crude oil.
+Biofuels are useful because they can fit into parts of the existing fuel infrastructure.
+They can also be made from crops, plant waste or other biomass, and they may improve energy security for countries that import crude oil.

-The drawbacks are real.
+The trade-offs are real.
 Biofuels compete for land, water and agricultural resources.
-If forests are cleared to grow biofuel crops, the carbon balance may get worse instead of better.
+If forests are cleared to grow biofuel crops, the carbon balance may become worse, not better.
 Monoculture farming can reduce biodiversity, and food prices may rise if food crops or farmland are diverted to fuel production.

 Advantages of biofuelsDisadvantages of biofuels